Find Affordable College Courses

 Best Pennsylvania Schools for Affordable Quality for a Bachelor's in Journalism

 Our analysis found Shippensburg University of Pennsylvania to be the best value school for journalism students who want to pursue a bachelor’s degree in Pennsylvania.
-Ship is a medium-sized public school located in the fringe town of Shippensburg.
+Ship is a moderately-sized public school located in the town of Shippensburg.

-In-state tuition fees for undergraduate students at Ship are $13,394 per year.
+Ship undergraduate students pay an average of $13,394 in in-state tuition and fees each year.
 While working on their Bachelor's Degree, journalism majors at Ship accumulate an average of around $25,983 in student debt.
 This translates to an average monthly loan payment of $261, based on a 10-year repayment plan.

-You’ll be in good company if you decide to attend Indiana University of Pennsylvania - Main Campus.
-It ranked #2 on our 2023 Best Value Journalism Bachelor’s Degree Schools in Pennsylvania list.
+The excellent bachelor’s degree programs at Indiana University of Pennsylvania - Main Campus helped the school earn the #2 place on this year’s ranking of the best value journalism schools in Pennsylvania.
 Located in the distant town of Indiana, IUP is a public college with a moderately-sized student population.

 #3